Data Acquisition System – The Complete Guide

 An ADC’s resolution can be compared to a measuring stick’s ticks in many ways.
 The resolution of a measuring stick with mm tick marks is more significant than one with simple cm tick marks.

-The converted variables can be observed in real time through various instruments and displays.
-But an increasing need of recording and preserving these informations and analyzing them at a later time led to the development of data recorders and data acquisition systems.
+The converted variables can be observed in real-time through various instruments and displays.
+However, an increasing need to record and preserve this information and analyze it at a later time led to the development of data recorders and data acquisition systems.

 Data acquisition systems have developed over time from electromechanical recorders (typically from one to four channels) to all electronic systems capable of measuring hundreds of variables simultaneously.